Azure/data-api-builder/docs/runtime-to-database-authorization.md

 Rows corresponding to `username` = 'Sean' are returned as only these rows match the criteria of the filter predicate imposed by the security policy.

 ###### NOTE
-In the case if we would not have set the SESSION_CONTEXT, all the keys in the SESSION_CONTEXT are assigned null values, and no exception is thrown.
+If we would not have set the SESSION_CONTEXT, any key referenced in SESSION_CONTEXT is assigned null value, and no exception is thrown.
-In this particular example, no rows would have been returned by the query as the FILTER PREDICATE would have returned 0 (false) for each of the row, i.e. none of the row is accessible to the user.
+In this particular example, no rows would have been returned by the query as the filter predicate would have returned 0 (false) for each of the row, i.e. none of the row is accessible to the user.